Greenheart Games

-Greenheart Games is an independent video game developer founded in July 2012 by brothers Patrick and Daniel Klug.
+Greenheart Games is an Australian independent video game developer founded in July 2012 by brothers Patrick and Daniel Klug.
 Game Dev Tycoon and Tavern Keeper, both business simulation games, are its only released games.

 The headquarters are in Brisbane, Australia but is served online with developers from many countries.

 Products

 A year after the release of their first game, Game Dev Tycoon, Greenheart Games laid plans for their second game, Tavern Keeper, which is currently set for release in 2025.

 Tavern Keeper had a limited time demo available in 2024.
 The game has been under development since 2014, and is a humorous fantasy tavern simulator.
 This second game has been known under the name 'Game #2', and the project was kept from the public until 23 November 2016, when its announcement was sent by e-mail to subscribers of Greenheart Games' newsletter.